Those are the rules I use for my Chtulhu-esque investigation games. I like BitD, so it's inspired by that system.

 - (1) Linguist: The Investigator can speak an additional language.
 Can be taken multiple times.

-- (2/4) First Aid Expert: Once/twice per session, the Investigator can attempt to temporarily Fix the Health of another Investigator.
-The target heals an amount of Health = the Effect of the Action.
-After the investigation, the injury reappears, and the Health drops to a minimum of 0.
+- (2/4) First Aid Expert: Once/twice per session, the Investigator can attempt to temporarily Fix the Body of another Investigator.
+The target heals an amount of Body = the Effect of the Action.

 - (2/4) IT-Expert: The Investigator gets +1 Effect when interfacing with a computer.
 For 4 points, they also get +1d when doing so.